Legal research

 This guide provides a starting point for accessing the many resources available for Law.

-Group of 6 people gathered around a laptop engaged in discussion
+Two people gathered around a laptop

-Image: workplace-1245776 by Freephotos CC0
+Image: by Freephotos CC0

 Lexis+ webinars for Curtin Law students